hheitor/apiProtectionLab00/README.md

 ```

 It is on the same net of your vulnerable GraphQL Machine.
-We will use that IP as pool member in our AS3 declaration

 #### timestamp 2021121400

-6  open ports  8443&80 for f5
+6  Open ports  8443 & 80 for f5

 ```